steffmeister/convertico/README.md

 So for example you could use this to convert your app to an apk:
 > ./convertico.php --input=/home/user/mysuperhtmlapp --plugin=android

+The result is generated in the ouput subfolder and in this example it would be named "mysuperhtmlapp-android".

 Targets
 -------
 Available output targets (for now, this list will be longer hopefully):

 ### android
-convert html5 app to apk (plugin.android.php)
+convert html5 app to apk (plugin.android.php).
+After building the apk can be found in the bin directory of the output folder.

 #### Requirements
 * Android SDK (adjust convertico.config.php accordingly)